archethic-foundation/archethic-docs/docs/learn/sharding/beacon-chain/explorer.md

 ### Epoch

-It is an time interval within ARCHEthic network for the Beacon chain subsets.
+It is an time interval within Archethic network for the Beacon chain subsets.
 One epoch maybe having many slots based on slot timer interval.
 At each epoch a new transaction is emitter to have a summary of the entire epoch.